dart-lang/language/accepted/future-releases/nnbd/feature-specification.md

 It is an error if any case of a switch statement except the last case (the default case if present) **may complete normally**.
-The previous syntactic restriction requiring the last statement of each case to be one of a delimited set of statements (break, continue, return, throw, or rethrow) is removed.
+The previous syntactic restriction requiring the last statement of each case to be one of an enumerated list of statements (break, continue, return, throw, or rethrow) is removed.

-Given a switch statement which switches over an expression `e` of type `T`, where the cases are dispatched based on expressions `e0...ek`:
+Given a switch statement which switches over an expression `e` of type `T`, where the cases are dispatched based on expressions `e0`...`ek`:
-  - It is no longer required that the `ei` be instances of the same class.
+  - It is no longer required that the `ei` evaluate to instances of the same class.
-  - It is an error if the static type of any of the `ei` is not a subtype of `T`.
+  - It is an error if any of the `ei` evaluate to a value whose static type is not a subtype of `T`.
   - It is an error if any of the `ei` evaluate to constants for which equality is not primitive.
   - If `T` is an enum type, it is a warning if the switch does not handle all